Seirdy/seirdy.one/content/about/uses.md

 Hardware
 --------

 My main computer is a 2013 HP Elitebook 840 G1.
-It has an Intel i5-4300U CPU, with simultaneous multithreading disabled.
+It has a dual-core Intel i5-4300U CPU (Haswell), with simultaneous multithreading disabled.

 Environment
 -----------